Why you need a consignment store strategy for sustainable style.

 Prepare the clothes!

 It’s important to note that you can’t just pile a bunch of clothes in a bag and take them to a store.
-Some stores won’t accept clothe brought in garbage bags.
-Most won’t accept clothes wth wrinkles.
+Some stores won’t accept clothes brought in garbage bags.
+Most won’t accept clothes with wrinkles.
 None will accept damaged or stained clothes.
 Ask if you would buy the clothes in the condition they are in, if not, then either clean and iron them or donate them.

 Online vs. a physical store.

 Online consignment stores such as ThredUP and Swap are popular.
 If you prefer to shop online, these may be a better option for you then going to physical stores.
 Both have rules on what they accept.
 ThredUP gives you the option of sending your clothes to them for donation or consignment.
 You can sell directly from your closet using Poshmark as well.

 Consign and wait!

 Based on the results of doing your homework, you will know if stores pay you for your clothes immediately or or if they will add money to your account as your clothes sell (most are like this).
 So if you consign a bunch of clothes, wait for about one to three months to let your account grow.
 Then check in and see what your account balance is.